JEVBR/Beleaf/README.md

 Destilling some info from the design specifications, 2 pages need to be constructed:

-  1 page shows all marmitas
+- 1 page shows all marmitas

-  1 page shows individual marmita
+- 1 page shows individual marmita

+# Still to do:

+- Styling!
+No styling has been done so far
+- Change Mongoose DB to a Releational DB

 Routes used: